-50: Extra parameters In the menu section Controller > Extra parameters > Master- Speed calculation On Circumference 1930 mm Motor sprocket 10 t controller you can enable the function of controlling other controllers from the current one.
+50: Extra parameters In the menu section Controller > Extra parameters > Master- Lock at turn-on Off Speed calculation On Circumference 1930 mm Motor sprocket 10 t controller you can enable the function of controlling other controllers from the current one.
 This setting is suitable for multimotor configurations where control (throttle, brake and etc.) is connected into one of the controllers directly.